-Update OB1 process image cyclically:

-Scan cycle monitoring time:

-Here the scan cycle monitoring time in milliseconds may be set.
+- Update OB1 process image cyclically: This parameter is not relevant. - Scan cycle monitoring time: Here the scan cycle monitoring time in milliseconds may be set.
 If the scan cycle time exceeds the scan cycle monitoring time, the CPU enters the STOP mode.